edvicaty/edvicaty/README.md

 ### All my repos forked from [Ironhack](https://github.com/ironhack-labs) are part of my formation as a developer with the [Ironhack bootcamp](https://www.ironhack.com/)
 - - - -
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning about JAMstack
 - - - -
 ### Don't hesitate to make contact! edvicaty@hotmail.com